 Add water to your spa as needed to keep it full.
 The water level should be in the middle of the skimmer intake or slightly higher.

-Cleaning your spa filter on a regular basis is required to lengthen the life of your hot tub.
+Cleaning your spa filter on a regular basis is required to lengthen the life of your hot tub in Moore.